pradovic/eas-sdk-rs/README.md

 }
 ```

 Both `schema_registry` and `eas` types export underlying contracts as well.
 These can be used to interact with abigen bindings directly, if needed.
+Feel free to check more detailed usage examples in the `/examples` folder.

 ## Status
-This project is created from a need to use Ethereum Attestation Service from Rust.
+This project is created from a need to use Ethereum Attestation Service from Rust in my personal projects.
 As the EAS is still evolving project, I expect for this library to evolve as well.

 The project is still in early phase.
 The on-chain flow is covered, but there are still missing features, such as offchain attestations, for example.
-If you happen to be using the SDK and find missing feature, feel free to reach out or open an issue.
+It is pretty opinionated as I was making it to suit my own needs, but I tried to keep it pretty general as well.
+If you happen to be using the SDK and find missing feature, feel free to reach out or open an issue, or even contribute :)

 ## Versioning